MetaLoan/metaloan_token/README.md

 ### Overview

-the ERC20 token for the plane of polylend call Pcoin
+- the ERC20 token for the plane of polylend call Pcoin
+- it publishes in eth/Goerli and maps to polygon/mumbai

 ### Description

 - **Mint**

-  deposit into Yield-Aggregator

   stake matic

   lending

-  deposit lp-token from swap-plane
+  farm

+  stake erc20 token